ParrotCore/lkon/README.md

 ```

 # Remember
+* Before you use it, you need to init this by require("lkon")({allowGlobal: true|false, allowRequire: true|false});
+- If you set allowGlobal to true, LKON global object will be created.
+- If you set allowRequire to true, you will be able to read files with ".lkon" extension using require method, e.g. require("./path/to/file.lkon").
 * Each line (except the ones ending with `[`) must end with `;`;
 * Each object keys must start with `@`;
 * An assignment mark is `=>`.